srms28/movie.github.io/README.md

 and go to browser:localhost:3000

 we can view,add,delete,edit,review the movie

+mongodb is used for storing the data